 Our goal to create a certification program started in 2011 as a self-assessment program, with standards set by our governing industry panel.
 Grapegrowers and wineries from across the province pioneered this process, creating voluntary positive change in our industry.
 Previous program members are still able to access their self-assessment data by logging in here.

 With ongoing strong support from industry in 2019, we updated the Sustainable Winegrowing BC standards to an outcomes and improvement based format, allowing individual business and the community to quantify and qualify changes moving in a sustainable direction.
 Our standards incorporate UN Sustainable Development Goals, linking us to a global movement for positive change.
-We will launch our 2020 Sustainability Certification process for wineries and vineyards in April 1, 2020.
+We will launch our 2020 Sustainability Certification process for wineries and vineyards October 9, 2020.
 We invite you to join the SWBC Community of Practice.

 - Protect and preserve the land, soil, water, plants, and animals that support your business;